patrickdean/gweather/README.md

-gweather, a(nother) google weather api wrapper in ruby
+gweather, a google weather api wrapper in ruby
 ======================================================

 This is my first ruby gem.
 I wanted to do something relatively simple to get